OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 Earlier versions of this specification referenced the use of The Authorization Code Grant (see [Section 4.1 of the OAuth 2.0 RFC](https://tools.ietf.org/html/rfc6749#section-4.1) and [Section 3.1 of the OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)) as  another redirect based mechanism for authenticating PSUs.
 The FAPI security profile states states that the hybrid flow should be used.
 ASPSPs should not implement this flow, but should use the Hybrid Grant instead.

- The [FAPI read & Write API Security Profile](https://openid.net/specs/openid-financial-api-part-2-ID2.html) specify a more stringent set of requirements that ASPSPs and TPPs must adhere to.
+ The [FAPI 1 Advanced Security Profile](https://openid.net/specs/openid-financial-api-part-2-1_0.html) specifies a more stringent set of requirements that ASPSPs and TPPs must adhere to.

-Earlier versions of this specification referenced the use of [The UK Open Banking Security Profile](https://bitbucket.org/openid/obuk/src/4630771db004da59992fb201641f5c4ff2c881f1/uk-openbanking-security-profile.md?at=master&fileviewer=file-view-default).
-It should be noted that the UK Open Banking Security Profile is no longer supported by OBL.
-ASPSPs should not implement this profile, but should use FAPI instead.
+Earlier versions of this specification referenced the use of [The UK Open Banking Security Profile](https://bitbucket.org/openid/obuk/src/4630771db004da59992fb201641f5c4ff2c881f1/uk-openbanking-security-profile.md?at=master&fileviewer=file-view-default) and FAPI 1 Read/Write profile (FAPI1 ID2).
+It should be noted that the UK Open Banking Security Profile is no longer supported by OBL and FAPI1 ID2 end-of-support date is December 2024.
+ASPSPs should not implement either of these profiles, but should use FAPI 1 Advanced instead.

 ##### id_token_hint